rocketraman/sane-scan-pdf/README.md

-For example, if one wishes to scan receipts always with crop, deskew, unpaper post-processing, and making them searchable via OCR, a `receipt` option group can be created by writing the following to a file named `recept` in the config directory:
+For example, if one wishes to scan receipts always with crop, deskew, unpaper post-processing, and making them searchable via OCR, a `receipt` option group can be created by writing the following to a file named `receipt` in the config directory:

 ```